BujarMuharemi/game-jam2/README.md

 * ~~show xray view somehow~~
 * next level/level completed canvas
 * death counter ?
-* starting menu etc
+* ~~starting menu etc~~
 * ~~drawing it all & scanning~~
 -> maybe skip the level loader etc, just one big level....

 ### Music (1h)
 * some music which matches the style and pace of the game
-* 1 songs minimum, which loop
+* 1 songs minimum, which loops

 ___
 <br></br>
 ## Things learned (misc list)

+* **Game Jam**
     * time management and splitting the work for each day is critical
     * a week long game jam is too long to have a real "sprint"
+    * the last hour should always be used
+    * your game design should match the theme strongly
+        * then you are better motivated to finish & add the extra hours into the game

+* **Art**
+    * art is never finished and can always be improved upon
+    * importing and preparing art is time intensive

+* **Unity Stuff**
     * always import all sprites with the same pixels per unit, so they look good with a scale of one.
 This makes it easier for scaling and all sprites look the same/better..
-* art is never finished and can always be improved upon
-* the structure of the imported art runs threw the Sprite & prefabs folder structure
-    * a good folder structure for the art should be chosen at the beginning of the project
-* the level hierarchy should always group similar objects together so it does not become a mess (should also match the art folder structure)

-* Unity Stuff
     * a second collider type can be added to a trigger collider.
 Then it can still interact with collision etc
     * when starting to design a level, move everything below the UI/Canvas elements.
 They wont intervene with "taller" level and selecting objects in the scene view
+    * folder organization
+        * the structure of the imported art runs threw the Sprite & prefabs folder structure
+            * a good folder structure for the art should be chosen at the beginning of the project
+        * the level hierarchy should always group similar objects together so it does not become a mess (should also match the art folder structure)

 ___
 <br></br>